BG

 About Me

-I'm a Research Fellow in Singapore, working with Meta and NUS to create the largest dataset for studying motion sickness in VR.
-We're trying to figure out how to solve motion sickness in virtual reality.
+Alongside this, I'm a Research Fellow in Singapore, working with Meta and NUS to create the largest dataset for studying motion sickness in VR.
 On the side, I'm also working on some cool AR/VR projects to solve real-world problems.

 Previously, I pursued my Ph.D. research at the Empathic Computing Lab, The University of Auckland, exploring the integration of multimodal inputs for remote collaboration and scene reconstruction.